Grama Devathe: Plot

-On the request of the Hindu deity Shiva, his wife Parvati (Roja) incarnates into a deity, Angala Parameswari (Meena), to protect the earth, and restore peace and righteousness.
+On the request of the Hindu deity Shiva, his wife Parvati (Roja) incarnates into a deity, Angala Parameswari (Meena), to protect the Earth, and restore peace and righteousness.

-In an Indian village, two families fix the marriage of their children to each other, Shankar and Kaveri (Prema), with the groom's family giving the latter a necklace.
-But, Lakshmana, the evil uncle of the Kaveri wanted to have his daughter married to the boy.
+In an Indian village, two families fix the marriage of their children Shankar and Kaveri (Prema) to each other, with the groom's family giving Kaveri a necklace.
+But, Lakshmana, the evil uncle of Kaveri wanted to marry his daughter to Shankar.
 When Kaveri's parents return home by boat, Lakshmana drowns their boat, killing Kaveri's parents.
 Kaveri survives, and is rescued by the temple priest Kaveri is hungry and crawls up to the idol of Angala Parameswari to drink milk.
 Miraculously, Angala Parameswari appears and breastfeeds her.
 The priest finds out about this and is thankful to the goddess.
 He raises her as his own child.

 Years pass by and Kaveri grows up into a young woman and becomes an ardent devotee of the deity Angala Parameswari.
 After some time, Shankar, having become a doctor comes to the village to be married to Lakshmana's daughter.
 Shankar meets Kaveri while trying to heal her after being poisoned.
 Meanwhile, Kalabhujanga, a powerful and evil tantrik, is in search of a pure virgin's blood in order complete an evil ritual for him to gain immortality.
 Kaveri is chosen as the victim of his evil plan.
 When Kaveri is about to be married, Kalabhujanga kills the intended groom and Shankar marries the grief-stricken Kaveri, unaware that the deity has protected him from Kalabhujanga's mortal attack.

 Kaveri and Shankar later have a son named Kishan (Kishan Shrikanth).
 As an act of revenge, Kalabhujanga tries everything to kill Kaveri and her family, but, the divine intervention of Angala Parameswari rescues them every time.
 In a last attempt, on the last day of the nine-day Hindu festival Navratri, Kalabhujanga binds Angala Parameswari in an army of tormented ghosts and possesses Kaveri.
 As Shankar vainly attempts to stop the possessed Kaveri from killing Kishan, Angala Parameswari frees herself and after a heated fight with Kalabhujanga, slays him by crushing him under her foot.
 The film ends with Angala Parameswari giving vision to the whole family.